 Surgery may be done to:

-If the patient is critically ill, surgery may have to wait until the person is more stable.
+If the person is critically ill, surgery may have to wait until the person is more stable.

 Surgery may involve: